Rajatm544/MERN-Ecommerce/README.md

     -   Here, the JWT tokens are used to verify each new registered user by sending an email for account verification.
     -   There is also a feature of allowing the user to reset password in case he/she forgets the credentials.
 This also uses refresh tokens and access tokens of varying life spans.
     -   If user changes the email id after logging in, another verification link is sent to verify the new email id for extra security.
-    -   This feature has been implemented using the [nodemailer](https://nodemailer.com/about/) module, along with the json web tokens(JWT).
+    -   This feature has been implemented using the [nodemailer](https://nodemailer.com/about/) package, along with the json web tokens(JWT).

     ii) **Social account based login**:

     -   There are 4 options for logging in using an already exisiting social account.
     -   The Google, Github, Linkedin and Twitter account details that are required for this app include the profile email and ID, nothing else is stored or fetched from the response.
-    -   The [passport.js](http://www.passportjs.org/) module is used to configure all this.
+    -   The [passport.js](http://www.passportjs.org/) package is used to configure all this.
     -   In case the user tries to login with a different social account after having registered with some other type of social account, the **app also notifies** the user to login using the correct social media account.

 -   The user avatar is a [gravatar](https://en.gravatar.com/) based on the stored user email.